Dean, Irvin D. Reid Honors College

 My research focuses mostly on ethical questions in the "culture wars."
-For many years, I worked on moral arguments for same-sex marriage and moral defenses of same-sex relationships; my current work is on emerging conflicts around religious liberty and discrimination.
+For many years, I worked on moral arguments for same-sex marriage and moral defenses of same-sex relationships; more recently I have explored conflicts around religious liberty and discrimination.
+My current projects concern the ethics of public discourse.
 I also have interests in metaethics, and my dissertation was on the moral theory of the 18th Century Scottish philosopher David Hume.

 - B.A.
 St. John's University, New York